The RBC Avion Visa Platinum is the mid-tier offering for RBC’s Avion line-up, offering a way to earn RBC Avion points for those with a lower income.

 There are a variety of ways to redeem RBC Avion points for a high value.

-As a transferable currency, RBC Avion points can be converted into British Airways Avios, Cathay Pacific Asia Miles, and WestJet Rewards at a 1:1 ratio, as well as American Airlines AAdvantage at a 1:0.7 ratio.
+As a transferable currency, RBC Avion points can be converted into British Airways Executive Club† and Cathay Pacific Asia Miles† at a 1:1 ratio, WestJet Rewards† at a 100:1 ratio, as well as American Airlines AAdvantage† at a 1:0.7 ratio.

 Avios, Asia Miles, and AAdvantage will all provide a means to book business class and First Class flights on Oneworld airlines, which will be by far the best value for your Avion points if you’re interested in travelling internationally in style.

 These can be some of highest value uses of RBC Avion points.
-If you signed up via the current 35,000 Avion points offer, for example, and transferred the points over to Avios during a 30% promotion, you’d get 45,500 Avios – good for a number of short-haul flights, or enough to make solid progress towards a multi-carrier ticket.
+If you signed up via the current offer for 55,000 Avion points, for example, and transferred the points over to Avios during a 30% promotion, you’d get 71,500 Avios — good for a number of short-haul flights, a one-way flight in Qatar Airways Qsuites from North America to Doha, or enough to make solid progress towards a multi-carrier ticket.

 You can also redeem via the Air Travel Redemption Schedule, which lets you use Avion points to book round-trip economy class tickets departing from Canada, up to a certain maximum ticket price.
 As a baseline, you can also apply Avion points to any travel purchase at a rate of 1 cent per point.